-(This feature is marked experimental as of this time and needs to be explicitly enabled in the build.)
+This feature is marked experimental as of this time and needs to be explicitly enabled in the build to function.

 HTTP/3 is the HTTP version that is designed to communicate over QUIC.
-QUIC can in all practicular purposes to be considered as a TCP+TLS replacement.
+QUIC can for all particular purposes to be considered as a TCP+TLS replacement.

 All requests that do HTTP/3 will therefore not use TCP.
 They will use QUIC.
 QUIC is a reliable transport protocol built over UDP.
 HTTP/3 implies use of QUIC.

-HTTP/3 is performed over QUIC which is always using TLS, so HTTP/3 is by defintion always encrypted and secure.
-Therefore, curl only uses HTTP/3 for HTTPS:// URLs.
+HTTP/3 is performed over QUIC which is always using TLS, so HTTP/3 is by definition always encrypted and secure.
+Therefore, curl only uses HTTP/3 for

 curl --http3 https://example.com/

-Normally, a HTTPS:// URL implies that a client needs to connect to it using TC + TLS.
+HTTPS://URL implies that a client needs to connect to it using TCP (and TLS).